StephenDeVaux/tic-tac-toe/README.md

 This was easy to implement and was a starting point for building the frame work for the entire webpage, with the idea of adding the funciton for hard computer level later on.
 The easy computer level just generates a random move based on the available moves with no logic to attempt to win.

 **Hard Computer Level**
 Some planning was needed for this.
-The basic idea is that the best move to proceed with is a solvable problem as the number of possible solutions is sufficiently small to calculate.
+The basic idea is that the best move to proceed with is a solvable problem as the number of possible solutions is sufficiently small to calculate them all.

-The overall logic for this is shown below:
+The overall logic for this is shown below.
+From the flow chart it can be seen that the same logic is used to calculate the result of a possible move.
+It is then reused in each layer of solution solving.
+Therefore the function will actually call itself within it, and continue to do so until it finds a result, which is the propogated back up until finally each branch of option has a solution.
 ![alt text](https://github.com/StephenDeVaux/tic-tac-toe/blob/master/images/OverAllLogic.png?raw=true "Tic Tac Toe")

 The logic for the individual function which is then used recursively is shown below:
 ![alt text](https://github.com/StephenDeVaux/tic-tac-toe/blob/master/images/FunctionLogic.png?raw=true "Tic Tac Toe")

 ### 3. Problems

 ### 4. Challenges